 To exercise all powers expressly given the authority by the Town Council and to establish bylaws and make all rules and regulations, not inconsistent with the provisions of this division, deemed expedient for the management of the authority's affairs.

-To appoint an industrial advisory committee or similar committee to advise the authority, consisting of such a number of people as it may deem advisable.
+appointing an industrial advisory committee or similar committee to advise the authority, consisting of such a number of people as it may deem advisable.
 Such persons may be reimbursed for necessary travel and other expenses incurred while on the business of the authority.

-To borrow money and to accept contributions, grants, and other financial assistance from the United States of America and agencies or instrumentalities thereof, the commonwealth, or any political subdivision, agency, or public instrumentality of the commonwealth, for or in aid of the construction, acquisition, ownership, maintenance or repair of the authority facilities, for the payment of principal of any bond of the authority, interest thereon, or other cost incident thereto, or in order to make loans in furtherance of the purposes of this division of such money, contributions, grants, and other financial assistance, and to this end the authority shall have the power to comply with such conditions and to execute such agreements, trust indentures, and other legal instruments as may be necessary, convenient or desirable and to agree to such terms and conditions as may be imposed.
+To borrow money and to accept contributions, grants, and other financial assistance from the United States of America and agencies or instrumentalities thereof, the commonwealth, or any political subdivision, agency, or public instrumentality of the commonwealth, for or in aid of the construction, acquisition, ownership, maintenance or repair of the authority facilities, for the payment of principal of any bond of the authority, interest thereon, or other cost incident thereto, or to make loans in furtherance of the purposes of this division of such money, contributions, grants, and other financial assistance, and to this end the authority shall have the power to comply with such conditions and to execute such agreements, trust indentures, and other legal instruments as may be necessary, convenient or desirable and to agree to such terms and conditions as may be imposed.

-To make loans or grants to any person, partnership, association, corporation, business, or governmental entity in furtherance of the purposes of this division, including for the purposes of promoting economic development, provided that such loans or grants shall be made only from revenues of the authority which have not been pledged or assigned for the payment of any of the authority's bonds, and to enter into such contracts, instruments, and agreements as may be expedient to provide for such loans and any security therefor.
+To make loans or grants to any person, partnership, association, corporation, business, or governmental entity in furtherance of the purposes of this division, including to promote economic development, provided that such loans or grants shall be made only from revenues of the authority which have not been pledged or assigned for the payment of any of the authority's bonds, and to enter into such contracts, instruments, and agreements as may be expedient to provide for such loans and any security Therefore.
 An authority may also be permitted to forgive loans or other obligations if it is deemed to further economic development.
 The word "revenues," as used in this subsection, includes contributions, grants, and other financial assistance, as set out in Subsection L of this section.
 The authority shall not have the power to operate any facility as a business other than as a lessor and shall not have the power to operate any single-family or multifamily housing facilities.
 Any meeting held by the Board of Directors at which formal action is taken shall be open to the public.

 To issue reports and recommendations to the Town Council and the Town Manager on specific measures that can be taken by the Town Manager, the Town Council, the Commonwealth, and the Onancock area business community to foster economic development, including, but not limited to, the following: